lauraxinzhang/delta/README.md

         std::cout << t_coords[i].x_ << "," << t_coords[i].y_ << std::endl;
     }
 ```
-Also included is a python file for visualizing the triangulation and search path.
-Simply
+Also included (in the output folder) is a python file for visualizing the
-run:
+triangulation and search path.
+Simply run:
 ```
 python show.py
 ```